Understanding Ulcerative Colitis (UC)

 Ulcerative colitis is the result of an abnormal response by your body’s immune system.

 Normally, the cells and proteins that make up the immune system protect you from infection.
 In people with Irritable Bowel Disease (IBD), however, the immune system mistakes food, bacteria and other materials in the intestine for foreign or invading substances.
 When this happens, the body sends white blood cells into the lining of the intestines, where they produce chronic inflammation and ulcers.

-The broad facts of Ulcerative Colitis include the following:
+The broad facts of ulcerative colitis (UC) include the following:

-- It is estimated that 20 - 45% of UC patients will have some sort of surgery during their illness
+- It’s estimated that 10 to 40 percent of UC patients will require surgery at some point during their illness.

-What exactly causes UC is not clearly known, but genetic factors, environmental factors, and a defect in the immune system are all possible causes.
+What exactly causes UC is not clearly understood, but genetic and environmental factors, and a defect in the immune system may all play a role.